Last updated: 28 July 2021

 Access to CCTV recordings is restricted to those who need to have access in accordance with this policy and any governing legislation.

-Locations in which monitoring takes place include, but are not limited to, the Company’s Control Room, the Aerodrome Operations Room, the Emergency Operations Room, the Central Security Screening Area, the Security Office, the Car Park Kiosk, the Skyparks Business Centre Administration Office, the Office of the Head of Security, the Office of Rescue and Fire Fighting Services as well as the offices of members of the IT services team assigned as system administrators.
+Locations in which monitoring takes place include, but are not limited to, the Company’s Control Room, the Aerodrome Operations Room, the Emergency Operations Room, the Central Security Screening Area, the Security Office, the Car Park Kiosk, the Skyparks Business Centre Administration Office, the Office of the Head of Security, the Office of Rescue and Fire Fighting Services, the office of the head of AVSEC (Malta) as well as the offices of members of the IT services team assigned as system administrators.

 Images displayed on monitors in these locations shall not visible from outside the above mentioned rooms and locations and access to them shall be strictly limited.